Get the Preventive Care You Need

 - Colon cancer

-After you get a call, you may get our mailer explaining why getting these cancer screenings are important and to help you find a clinic.
+You may also get a mailer explaining why these cancer screenings are important and to help you find a clinic.

 Immunizations—also known as vaccines—protect children and those around them from serious diseases.
 These recommended immunizations are generally covered at no cost to you:

 - Diphtheria, tetanus, and pertussis (also known as whooping cough)

 - Pneumococcal disease (which can cause meningitis, pneumonia, and ear infections)

 Teens—Ages 11 and 12